Join an Ensemble

-Each session includes 5 to 9 rehearsals and a culminating performance or performances.
-Our Concert Band is open to people of diverse musical ability, sexual orientation, or gender identity with no audition required.
+Each concert includes 5 to 9 rehearsals and a culminating performance or performances.
+Our concert band is open to people of diverse musical ability, sexual orientation, or gender identity with no audition required.
 The music we play is an expansive mixture of classic symphonic band literature, modern compositions, orchestral transcriptions, pop tunes, and more.
 Music difficulty ranges from comfortable to challenging to provide a satisfying experience for a musician of any level.

 Members of the Marching & Pep Bands perform two types of gigs: (1) marching in parades and (2) standing (non-moving) indoor or outdoor events.
 Music is usually interchangeable between the groups.
 Most players also perform in the Concert Band in addition to both marching and pep gigs, but anyone is welcome to participate in one, two, or all three ensembles.